3-Year-Old Birthday Girl Dies after Being Stabbed at Idaho Party

-The Idaho Statesman said the party was for the unidentified 3-year-old, who was flown to a hospital in Salt Lake City.
-She was one of nine people injured in the stabbing, including six children.
+The unidentified 3-year-old, who had been flown to a hospital in Salt Lake City, was one of nine people injured in the stabbing, including six children.
 Of the remaining eight victims, one child was treated and released from the hospital, and seven others are still in the hospital, many with serious or critical injuries, Boise police said.

 The suspect in the stabbing, Timmy Kinner, was being arraigned at Ada County Courthouse.